-COURSE CODE: MDSC1205 TITLE: The Respiratory System CREDITS: 3 SCHEDULE: Year 1, Semester 2
+COURSE CODE: MDSC1205 TITLE: The Respiratory System CREDITS: 3 SCHEDULE: Year 1, Semester 2 patients with respiratory disease are introduced to reinforce basic knowledge of the normal state and to highlight the importance of this knowledge to medical practice.

 The main aim of this system-based course is to provide students with an understanding of the normal anatomy and physiology of the respiratory system and how it is affected by common disease conditions.